xiaoluoboding/vercel-metafy/README.md

 # Metafy

-Easily scrape data from websites metadata as a service.
+Easily scrape metadata from websites as a service.